-And this, very likely, is also HOW homosexuality became so pervasive within the priesthood and the episcopacy!
-Each was covering for the other by binding the other to silence through the sacred Seal of the Confessional - even if the Confessor was not homosexual himself!
+And this, very likely, is also how homosexuality became so pervasive within the priesthood and the episcopacy!
+Each was covering for the other by binding the other to silence through the sacred Seal of the Confessional- even if the Confessor was not homosexual himself!

+This self-perpetuating problem can be understood in a broader context:

+- homosexual seminarians ...

-This self-perpetuating problem can be understood in a broader context: homosexual seminarians become homosexual priests - who become homosexual bishops - who become homosexual cardinals - who then vote for a pope who himself may be homosexual or at least sympathetic to homosexuality.
+- become homosexual priests ...

+- who become homosexual bishops ...

+- who become homosexual cardinals ...

+- who then vote for a pope who himself may be homosexual or sympathetic to advocating homosexuality.

-The longer the ordination of homosexuals, the more pervasive homosexuality will become in the Church until, in an ultimate effrontery to God, a "synod" or "council" or "pope" declares to its self-serving purposes that homosexuality is no longer a sin - despite every word about it in Holy Scripture and the teaching of the Church for 2000 years.
+The longer the ordination of homosexuals, the more pervasive homosexuality will become in the Church -until, in an ultimate effrontery to God, a "synod" or "council" or "pope" declares, to its self-serving purposes, that homosexual acts are no longer sinful - despite every word condemning it in Holy Scripture and the teaching of the Church for 2000 years.